top of page

 What a Panic Attack Actually Is

-A panic attack is a sudden, intense surge of fear accompanied by physical symptoms (racing heart, difficulty breathing, chest tightness, dizziness, tingling, a sense of unreality, or a feeling that something catastrophic is about to happen) that peaks within minutes and then subsides.
+A panic attack is a sudden, intense surge of fear with physical symptoms that peaks within minutes and then subsides.
+Those symptoms include a racing heart, difficulty breathing, chest tightness, dizziness, tingling, a sense of unreality, or a feeling that something catastrophic is about to happen.

 The clinical definition is useful.
-What is more useful for most people is understanding what is actually happening in the body when it occurs.
+What is more useful for most people is understanding what is actually happening in the body.

 A panic attack is the nervous system's threat response firing at full intensity without a corresponding external threat.
-The amygdala (the brain's alarm system) has determined that danger is present and has activated the full sympathetic survival response: adrenaline floods the body, heart rate accelerates, breathing changes, muscles tense, blood is redirected toward movement.
+The amygdala, the brain's alarm system, has decided that danger is present.
+So it activates the full sympathetic survival response.
+Adrenaline floods the body, heart rate accelerates, breathing changes, muscles tense, and blood is redirected toward movement.
 Every one of these changes is adaptive in a genuine emergency.
 In a panic attack, they occur in the absence of one.

 The result is a body in full emergency mode with no emergency to address.
-Which is both physically overwhelming and deeply disorienting.
+That is both physically overwhelming and deeply disorienting.

 Panic attacks are not signs of weakness.
 They are not a mental breakdown.
-They are what happens when the nervous system's alarm system has become sensitive enough, for reasons that are usually identifiable and addressable, to fire at a threshold that does not reflect the actual level of threat present.
+They are what happens when the nervous system's alarm has become sensitive enough to fire at a threshold that does not reflect the actual level of threat.
+The reasons it became that sensitive are usually identifiable and addressable.

 Understanding what causes panic attacks, at the level of the nervous system, is the beginning of being able to change them.